 3. Beef Rendang – Spicy!

 Another classic Malaysian dish, you can have this meal either with beef or chicken (I think beef is the best though.)
 Spicy, fragrant and comforting, it’s originally from Indonesia although it spread through Malaysia due to its popularity.
 When I asked all my guides what the best food in Borneo is, pretty much all of them said Beef Rendang.

 Particularly popular with Chinese communities this dry noodle dish is a popular meal.
 I often had it for breakfast and it was a lovely way to start the day.
 In Kuching, it’s served at the old fire station, now an open-air market) and the place is buzzing at meal times – particularly at lunch.

 Traditionally Sarawakian, the layer cakes are usually served for a special occasion but, in Kuching, you can try one at a baker regardless.
 Usually rectangular, they come in every flavour, colour and pattern under the sun.
 The one I sampled tasted exactly like Christmas cake which, as I was there in early December, really put me in the holiday spirit.

-For more information about our holidays to Malaysian Borneo, do call 020 7924 7133 email us with your questions here.
-For more inspiration, do take a look at our portfolio of example holiday itineraries.
+For more information about our holidays to Malaysian Borneo, do call 020 7924 7133 or email us with your questions.
 Do note that they’re just a starting point.
 All our holidays are tailor-made so can be tweaked to match your exact preferences.